andrhans/javascripting/react-tutorial/README.md

-This was done following the <html src="https://github.com/taniarascia/react-tutorial">React Tutorial</html> by Tania Rascia
+This was done following the [React Tutorial](https://www.taniarascia.com/getting-started-with-react/) by Tania Rascia.

+Complete source code can be found [here](https://github.com/taniarascia/react-tutorial/).

 # Getting Started with Create React App